-- On Unity Unisphere, the storage administrator uses a wizard to create the Storage Container, which is also called a VVol Datastore in Unisphere.
-As you can see, this is a VMware specific wizard with options to provision a File, Block, or VVol Datastore (File or Block).
+- On Unity Unisphere, the storage administrator uses a wizard to create the Storage Container, which is also called a vVols Datastore in Unisphere.
+As you can see, this is a VMware specific wizard with options to provision a File, Block, or vVols Datastore (File or Block).

 The wizard will proceed to configuring ESXi host access to the Storage Container.

-This is just an overview of Unity’s implementation of VVols.
-For more information, you can check out the Unity Virtualization Integration white paper and the Unity VVol configuration guide.
-Unity’s implementation extends the value of enterprise data services such as storage-tiering and snapshots into a software-defined world enabled by VVols.
-With management simplification to ease VVol setup, Unity is well equipped to support customers looking to make this transition.
+This is just an overview of Unity’s implementation of vVols.
+For more information, you can check out the Unity Virtualization Integration white paper and the Unity vVol configuration guide.
+Unity’s implementation extends the value of enterprise data services such as storage-tiering and snapshots into a software-defined world enabled by vVols.
+With management simplification to ease vVols setup, Unity is well equipped to support customers looking to make this transition.
 For the ones interested in testing this capability, you can deploy UnityVSA on your vSphere environment.
 UnityVSA is a software-based Unity product that can be installed as a virtual appliance in your vSphere environment.
 It’s a FREE software download, and a perfect way to test the waters at no cost and low resource footprint.
 Learn more here.